exercism/snippet-extractor/lib/snippet_extractor/snippet_extractor_extended/README.md

 * There can only be one rule with the same first id.
 If there are more than one, an exception will occur when creating the trie.
 Possible improvement if its really necessary.
-* Any tab-based delimitators are not currently on design for this tool.
-Tabs ARE read before splitting, but a line will always be split before checking for a save.
-Technically, you could use a rule that checked for a number of tabs, but we don't have any way to detect code segments at the same indentation level and it would require some effort.

 **If you find something missing, please open an issue so we can check its inclusion**